bob123456678/TrainControl/Readme.md

         - Control+Up/Down will now adjust the active locomotive speed by 1
         - Added an automatic new version check, with a download button and info link added to the help menu
         - Added preference to enable/disable automatically checking for updates
+    - Bug fixes
+        - Updated to Flatlaf v3.5.4
+        - Fixed graph integrity error where S88 sensors could be removed from stations once created
         - Fixed bug where the second address of a 3-way switch could erroneously be named a signal
         - Fixed bug where captured route commands might be duplicated
         - Fixed minor UI alignment issues

 * v2.3.3 [12/17/2024]
     - When editing function icons, added a button to copy icons from an existing locomotive